MAGALA-RICHARD/apsimNGpy-documentations/doc/new_experiment.rst

 Finalizing the Experiment
 =========================

-Once all factors are defined, finalize the setup and save the modified model:
+Once all factors are defined, finalize the setup and save the modified model.
+Please note this is entirely optional, ``add_factor`` is a stand alone method, once you have finished adding factors, you can call the ``run`` to retrieve the results, without calling finalize. finalize is wa built as safe guard for immutability

 .. code-block:: python